TQCB/micro-serve/README.md

 - **`nano_batch_rs`**: Rust crate containing the `Scheduler`, `BlockAllocator`, and `Request` management.
 - **`nano_batch_models`**: Python package with the `InferenceEngine`, `PagedMistral` model, and benchmarks.

+## Acknowledgments

+This project was greatly inspired and helped by:

+- **[Mistral 7B Paper](https://arxiv.org/pdf/2310.06825)** - For the excellent model architecture and implementation details
+- **[Paged Attention Paper](https://arxiv.org/pdf/2309.06180)** - For the innovative approach to memory-efficient attention
+- **[vLLM Project](https://github.com/vllm-project/vllm)** - For pioneering continuous batching and production serving patterns (with a very well engineered codebase)

 ## Usage

 ```bash